Welcome to the Koala Room

 Dannica Atkinson – Lead Educator (Diploma in Children Services)

-Shontae Passmore – Lead Educator (Studying Diploma in Early Childhood Education and Care)
+Nunkeri Walker – Educator (Currently studying Diploma of Early Childhood Education and Care)

 All Elfin House Community Child Care Centre educators hold a valid Blue Card, Senior First Aid Certificate, CPR Certificate and Asthma & Anaphylaxis Certificate